 We very much appreciate your interest in our company.
 Data protection plays a vital role in the management of blink.it GmbH & Co.
 KG.
-Any use of the Internet pages of blink.it GmbH & Co.
-KG is generally possible without giving away any personal data.
+The use of blink.it GmbH & Co.
+KG’s internet pages generally do not require any personal data.

 Nevertheless, if a user wishes to use particular services provided by our company or via our website, it may be necessary to process personal data.
 Processing always occurs in accordance with the General Data Protection Regulation (GDPR).

 1.2 For the terms used, such as "personal data" or their "processing," we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 1.3 The personal data of users processed within the context of this online offer include stock data (e.g., names and addresses of customers), contract data (e.g., services used, names of clerks, payment information), usage data (e.g., the websites of our online offer visited, interest in our products), and content data (e.g., entries in the contact form).